ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ClickHouse creates this table only if the [query_log](server_settings/settings.md#server_settings-query-log) server parameter is specified.
 This parameter sets the logging rules.
 For example, a logging interval or name of a table the queries will be logged in.

 To enable query logging, set the parameter [log_queries](settings/settings.md#settings-log-queries) to 1.
-For details, see the section [Settings](settings/settings.md).
+For details, see the [Settings](settings/settings.md) section.

 The `system.query_log` table registers two kinds of queries: